 Highlighted by scientific and medical communities, CBD oil is hailed as a miracle drug for providing relief and possibly a cure to major medical conditions.
-It's had a significant increase in popularity recently.
+It has had a significant increase in popularity recently.

 What is CBD?

-Since its newfound fame, CBD has been marketed in various forms like oils, capsules, dog products, candy, iced teas, and even coffee beans.
+Since its newfound fame, CBD has been utilized in various forms like oils, capsules, dog products, candy, iced teas, and even coffee beans.

 If you’re a marketer trying to gain a sizable share of the CBD pie, there are ways to successfully position yourself in the market to drive brand awareness and increase sales.

 With so many marketers dipping in the same pond, you have to step back and create your own strategy.
-Establish a brand that rises above the noise.
 Develop your own unique stamp that’s different from the rest of the marketing machines selling CBD products.

-If your product is packaged towards a certain group of individuals, you have to get to know where they hang out, which social media channels they’re active in, and what kind of merchandise appeals to them.
+If your product is tailored towards a certain group of individuals, get to know where they hang out, which social media channels they’re active in, and what kind of merchandise appeals to them.

-Then you need to establish presence in their groups, forums, TV and radio shows, chosen causes, and brands.
+Establish presence in their online groups, forums, TV and radio shows, chosen causes, and brands.
 You have to join their tribe.
 The more visible you are, the better they’ll remember your brand.

-Google, Instagram and Facebook are a no-go when it comes to advertising CBD.
-The media giants have strict policies on promoting marijuana and CBD products.
+Google, Instagram and Facebook are a no-go when it comes to advertising CBD products.
+The media giants have strict policies on promoting marijuana and CBD.

 However, you have other digital channels to tap into for customized promotional campaigns.
 For example, Youtube influencers have been a great marketing tool for CBD products so far.